Proposal Development & Submission

 - Contractors are paid only if the deliverable is accomplished

 - Most involve some supervision or control by sponsor (on expenditures and/or deliverable)

 Description: A Billing Agreement is a short and efficient mechanism through which VU and VUMC can contract for limited work to be performed and to effectuate payments.
 There are a few things to know:

-- Billing agreements are only for inter-institutional relationships between VU and VUMC.
+- Sponsored Billing agreements are only for inter-institutional relationships between VU and VUMC.

-- A billing agreement cannot substitute for a subcontract.
-If a faculty member is performing substantive scientific work on a project, a sub-award not a billing agreement is the appropriate mechanism.
+- A Sponsored Billing Agreement cannot substitute for a subcontract.
+If a faculty member is performing substantive scientific work on a project, a sub-award not a Sponsored Billing Agreement is the appropriate mechanism.

-- Billing agreements provide for reimbursement of costs.
-They do not have indirect costs, but the non-sponsored billing agreements do include a 10% administrative fee.
+- Sponsored Billing agreements provide for reimbursement of direct costs.
+They do not have indirect costs.

 Routing and Possible Problems

 During the review by other Research Units (RU) or SPA, a proposal may be returned to originating RU by other RUs or SPA based on but not limited to the following issues/concerns:

 - The proposed committed effort and salary requested on the budget do not match.